janethkim/pokemon_janethki/GameDesignDoc.md

 On a menu on the left that runs down the length of the screen will be the items which they can purchase to protect themselves from oncoming monsters.
+They click on the item to select it and then click on an area on the screen where they want it to be placed.

 Also at the top right corner will be a pause button and a quit button.
-When they click the pause button, a sort of transparent screen will appear that asks whether they want Directions, to Resume, or to Quit.
+When they click the [pause button] (Images/pause.png), a sort of transparent screen will appear that asks whether they want Directions, to Resume, or to Quit.